Here's a great way to use that bee balm salmoriglio sauce: as a summery garnish to a piece of fish.

 - 1 cup heirloom baby tomatoes halved with a sharp knife

-- 1 tsp sugar honey or another sweetener of your choice
+- 1 teaspoon sugar honey or another sweetener of your choice

-- 1 tbsp virgin sunflower oil or olive oil
+- 1 tablespoon virgin sunflower oil or olive oil

 - Splash of champagne vinegar